Dash-Lambda/Eso/README.md

 For the translate command, Eso doesn't just look for a translator between the two specified languages; it instead looks for the shortest chain of translators that can get it from the source language to the target language, then composes the chain into a single function.
 So, if you translate a program from Ook to FlufflePuff, Eso is actually translating Ook>BrainFuck>FlufflePuff.

-When you you a command, Eso searches for a chain from the source language to the nearest (i.e. shortest translation path) available interpreter.
+When you use the run command, Eso searches for a chain from the source language to the nearest (i.e. shortest translation path) available interpreter.
 If it finds one, it automatically translates.

 The transpile handler searches for the shortest chain from the source language to a known transpiler to the target language; bear in mind that it will only use a single transpiler.